elehobica/pico_fatfs/README.md

 <img src="doc/benchmark/write_performance_2025_0510.png" width="800" />

 ### Write latency
-* The maximum / minimum / average latency to return from single `f_write()` for 512 bytes in microseconds.
+* The maximum / minimum / average latency in microseconds to get the response from single `f_write()` for 512 bytes.
 * The latency of the first time call of `f_write()` is excluded to ignore the time required for the initialization.

 <img src="doc/benchmark/write_latency_2025_0510.png" width="840" />